scientisst/scientisst-sense-api-python/README.md

 # scientisst-sense-api-python

-The ScientISST SENSE Python API
+The ScientISST SENSE Python API.

+Learn how to use it, check examples, and much more [here](https://scientisst.github.io/scientisst-sense-api-python/)!

 ## Dependencies